dfinity/motoko/doc/md/stable-regions.md

 The shared `get(index)` query reads anywhere from the log without traversing any unrelated memory.

-Because `StableLog` allocates and maintains its (potentially large) log data directly in stable memory and uses just a small and fixed amount of storage for actual stable variables (here `self`), upgrading `StableLog` to a new implementation (perhaps to provide more functionality) should not consume too many cycles, regardless of the current size of the log.
+Because `StableLog` allocates and maintains its (potentially large) log data directly in stable memory and uses just a small and fixed amount of storage for actual stable variables (here `state`), upgrading `StableLog` to a new implementation (perhaps to provide more functionality) should not consume too many cycles, regardless of the current size of the log.